 Residence Hall Access

 Residence halls are access-controlled buildings.
-Access is granted based on one’s status within the Columbia Undergraduate Residential Community, with special considerations for non-residents or commuter students.
-Non-residents or commuter students are defined as students who are enrolled but who do not live in Columbia Undergraduate Housing.
+Access is granted based on a resident's status within the Columbia Undergraduate Residential Community, with special considerations for non-residents/commuter students.
+Non-residents/commuter students are defined as students who are enrolled but who do not live in Columbia Undergraduate Housing.

 Current Columbia Undergraduate Housing residents have access into all undergraduate residence halls except for brownstones.
-Access is programmed onto residents’ Columbia University ID card at the beginning of the semester and renewed at the end of each term.
+Access is programmed onto residents’ Columbia University ID cards at the beginning of each academic year and is updated as needed.

 - Fraternity and Sorority Life (FSL) – All FSL student members have access to their organization’s brownstone regardless of residence hall assignment

 - Special Interest Communities (SIC) – Access is restricted to SIC residents of that brownstone